dynamo/dynamo/README.md

 end
 ```

 All routers must use the `Dynamo.Router` module.
-By using this module, we have access to the macros `get`, `post`, `put`, `patch` and `delete` that allows developers to generate routes.
+By using this module you have access to the macros `get`, `post`, `put`, `patch` and `delete` that allows developers to generate routes.
 Here is a simple route:

 ```elixir
 get "/hello/world" do